Émile Joseph Taquet

-Émile Joseph Taquet (October 30, 1873 - January 27, 1952) was a French missionary and botanical collector who, as part of the Paris Foreign Missions Society, travelled extensively in Korea.
+Émile Joseph Taquet (30 October 1873 - 27 January 1952) was a French missionary and botanical collector who, as part of the Paris Foreign Missions Society, travelled extensively in Korea.
 He is known for collecting seeds and specimens of plants native to Korea.

 Life

-Taquet was born on October 30, 1873 in Hecq, Nord, in northern France.
+Taquet was born on 30 October 1873 in Hecq, Nord, in northern France.
 He was the son of Hippolyte Taquet and Anna Wibaille.
 His family made a living making and selling clogs.

-On September 23, 1892, Taquet entered the Paris Foreign Missions Society Seminary and studied until September 27, 1897.
+On 23 September 1892 Taquet entered the Paris Foreign Missions Society Seminary and studied until 27 September 1897.
 He arrived in Seoul via Jemulpo Port.

 In April 1898, Taquet was dispatched to Gyeongsangnam-do, west of the Nakdonggang River.
 This was his first assignment after learning the Korean language from Father Imgamilo, the first head priest of Gamgok Maegoe Sanctuary Catholic Church (formerly Janghowon Catholic Church).
 Taquet spent a total of 55 years in Korea.
 He spent 31 years as an educator in Daegu, 13 years as a missionary and plant collector on Jeju Island, 7 years in numerous public offices on the islands and inland, including Mokpo and Naju, and 4 years in Busan, Jinju, and Masan.
 When World War I broke out in 1914, Taquet was exempted from conscription, so he never set foot on the French homeland again.
 Even after the death of his father, he simply asked his fellow priests and the bishop to pray.

 Taquet regularly corresponded with Bishop Gustave Mutel.
 They exchanged letters about the church and Taquet's plant collecting.
-Mutel visited Taquet on Jeju Island in August of 1907.
+Mutel visited Taquet on Jeju Island in August 1907.

-Upon his death on January 27, 1952, Taquet was buried in Daegu, Korea.
+Upon his death on 27 January 1952, Taquet was buried in Daegu, Korea.